applewjr/heroku_apps/README.md

 [YouTube Trending Summary](https://www.jamesapplewhite.com/youtube_trending)
 - Automated web scraping of YouTube's trending page (top 50 videos) every day at 12 am PST
-  - I have since dropped the web scraping and switched to the official YouTube API for more complete data gathering
+  - I have since dropped the web scraping and switched to the official YouTube API for more complete data capture
 - Additional automation to create a backup table and to drop rows that are >90 days old
   - I have implemented backups because I have no idea how to find which videos were historically trending
   - The reason for the 90 day limit is to go easy on my free tier MySQL instance